diegozain/diegozain.github.io/active-source.md

 ![](images/true-dibujo-sy.png)

 __Below is the radar wavefield.
 In the field we do not "see" this since radar is not visible for humans, and we do not have access in depth.
-This is a simulation of what it would look like.
+This is a simulation of what the electromagnetic wavefield looks like.
 The receivers are depicted by cyan dots.__

 ![](images/wavefield-color.gif)